Niue’s Most Iconic Attractions

 8. Alofi

 Alofi is the main hub on the island, so no doubt an iconic location.
-It’s a place where much of the Niuean culture can be experienced, whether it’s taking nature tours like the Alofi-based Misa’s Nature Tour or pottering around the Niue Market.
+It’s a place where much of the Niuean culture can be experienced, whether it’s pottering around the Niue Market or diving into the history of the island at Fale Tau Taoga – Niue Museum.
 All great boating adventures start from Alofi Wharf, whether it’s fishing or scuba diving.
-Seeing the cargo ship coming in every two weeks is also quite the event!
+Seeing the cargo ship coming in every month is also quite the event!
+See more experiences in the 10 Best Things to Do in Alofi.

 Author